MicrosoftDocs/sql-docs/docs/reporting-services/reporting-services-data-alerts.md

  To disable alerting, change True to False in `<IsAlertingService>True</IsAlertingService>`.

 ##  <a name="Permissions"></a> Permissions for data alerts
  Before you can create data alerts on reports, you must have permission to run the report and create alerts on the SharePoint site.
-To learn more about report permissions, see the following.
+To learn more about report permissions, see the following articles.

 -   [Generate data feeds from reports &#40;Report Builder and SSRS&#41;](../reporting-services/report-builder/generating-data-feeds-from-reports-report-builder-and-ssrs.md)